-When Certinia projects start, typically one group is leading the charge - sometimes this is the professional services group, the IT group, the finance group, the CIO, or the CFO.
+When FinancialForce projects start, typically one group is leading the charge sometimes this is the professional services group, the IT group, the finance group, the CIO, or the CFO.

-We've also seen the human resources or resource management groups lead the effort because they want to utilize the rich features for skills management, resource allocation, utilization, etc.
+We've also seen the human resources or resource management groups lead the effort because they want to utilize the rich features in FF for skills management, resource allocation, utilization, etc.